- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Besides potential jail time, probation, and hefty fines, convicted offenders suffer damaged reputations and are subjected to sex offender registration under SORA.

-If you are facing sex crime allegations, enlisting the services of a skilled criminal defense attorney the soonest you possibly can will improve your chances of beating your charges.
+If you are facing sex crime allegations, enlisting the services of a skilled sex crimes lawyer as soon as you possibly can will improve your chances of beating your charges.

 What Does Criminal Sexual Conduct 4th Degree Mean?